Reoptimization for Great Power Competition

 We must enhance our capabilities, develop Guardians for modern warfare, prepare for the high intensity fight, and strengthen our power projection to thrive and win in this new era of Great Power Competition.

-Video by Master Sgt.
-Amy Picard
+Video by Tech.
+Sgt.
+Nicole Wright

 More